Publishing Statement

 5. Different types of publishing

-Academic publishing houses generally produce expensive books, and sometimes very markedly in specialist fields of expertise.
-The commercial publishing houses vary in their standard, and some are distinctly non-academic in output.
+Academic publishing houses generally produce expensive books, sometimes very markedly in specialist fields of expertise.
+The commercial publishing houses vary in their standard, some being distinctly non-academic in output.
 The commercial "giants" dominate retail chain consumption.

-Vanity publishers produce books for authors who pay the going rate.
+What are known as "vanity publishers" gained the reputation of producing books for authors who pay the going rate.
 Many "vanity" authors are one-off performers in general interest categories such as novels.
 They are usually forgotten.
-In contrast, the true self-publisher attends to all stages of the publishing process himself (or herself), though there have been different applications, e.g., novelism, history, or other subjects.
-The survival ability has varied pronouncedly.
+In contrast, the true self-publisher attends to all stages of the publishing process himself (or herself), and does not pay any publisher to produce their work.
+There have been markedly different applications, e.g., novelism, history, or other subjects.
+The survival ability has also varied pronouncedly.
 Ten years in this sector is considered a long time.

-Some self-published books have been discovered to contain factual details that are difficult to find elsewhere.
+Some self-published books have been discovered to contain factual details difficult to find elsewhere.
 Subjects varying from the early life of George Orwell to the Findhorn Foundation have gained important profile in such books, which accordingly become reference works.
+Self-published works with annotations are not common.

-In recent years, digital printing created a new wave of self-published books.
-Some of the authors have merely wanted a few copies of their work for friends, while others took on the open market with a few hundred copies.
-In contrast to these are more intensive self-publishers who have not resorted to short-run digital printing, and who have seriously competed (though on a smaller scale) with commercial publishers in offset printing, producing quality books in quantities of one thousand and more copies.
-This minority are on the map in the publishing world, though they are not part of the big business process.
-The present writer can claim to be in the lastmentioned category, having survived for almost thirty years.
+Digital printing created a new wave of self-published books.
+Some of the authors merely wanted a few copies of their work for friends, while others took on the open market with a few hundred copies.
+In contrast to these were more intensive self-publishers who seriously competed (though on a much smaller scale) with commercial publishers in offset printing, producing quality books in quantities of one thousand and more copies.

-Many of the books produced by prominent commercial publishers fill a tight role on the agenda, often being remaindered (sold at reduced prices) after two or three years.
-Books that are not reprinted, or translated into other languages, may transpire to have little or no survival value, even if published by a major concern.
-Academics and major libraries generally have no interest in such books.
+Many of the books produced by prominent commercial publishers are often "remaindered" (sold at reduced prices) after two or three years.
+Academics and major libraries generally have no interest in purely commercial books.
 In educational terms, there is a big difference between "library shelf" and "commercial shelf" rating.
 This is not usually understood by general readerships.

-To give an example here of my output.
+To give an example here of my own output.
 The book entitled Some Philosophical Critiques and Appraisals (2004) was offset printed and published in hardback, using 100gsm paper, and to a scale of 1,500 copies (which is a long run for self-publishing).
 That book includes over 800 annotations and two indexes.
-The retail price has to date been kept low (£15).
+The retail price was low (£15).

 6. Spells win against critical observations

-An increasing drawback noticed in some retail chain bookshops is the preference for alternative therapy, spells, and related interests.
+An increasing drawback, widely noticed in some retail chain bookshops, was the preference for alternative therapy, spells, and related interests.
 Bookshop buyers in popular occultism tend to opt for books exhibiting a sensational element, popular idiom, and uncritical treatment of materials.
 This dubious trend is sometimes called "spirituality" or "personal development."
 Some of the consequences are quite predictable, adding to the general impoverished literary diet of the younger generation.
 The vogue for spells facilitates a return to medieval superstition.

-Now becoming well known is an incident which occurred at the Dorchester branch of Ottakars in 2005.
-This shop had been observed to promote the new age magazine Kindred Spirit and had displayed several books on love spells, which were evidently considered a commercial attraction.
-That chain bookshop refused to stock or display Pointed Observations and the companion work, stating that these were too academic and too "heavy."
+I remember well an incident which occurred at the Dorchester branch of Ottakars in 2005.
+This shop promoted the new age magazine Kindred Spirit and displayed several books on love spells, which were evidently considered a commercial attraction.
+That chain bookshop refused to stock or display my Pointed Observations and the companion work, stating that these were too academic and too "heavy."
 Serious content was a deterrent in this sector.
 The same shop was stocking volumes like The Element Encyclopaedia of 5000 Spells (priced at £20, more expensive than the Citizen Initiative books).
 As a local author, I sent a list of subjects incorporated in Pointed Observations to the managing director of Ottakars headquarters, urging that such pressing issues should be made known and not excluded from the commercial shelves.
 The subjects listed were as follows:

 a) Critique of the excesses of the magician Aleister Crowley, which included vampirism, wife torture, the suggested rape and murder of a young girl, and heroin addiction.

-c) Critique of the Bhagwan Shree Rajneesh cult who were involved in MDMA use, extreme promiscuity, and terrorism (and whose influence strongly endures in the problem called Tantric sex).
+c) Critique of the Bhagwan Shree Rajneesh cult who were involved in MDMA use, extreme promiscuity, and terrorism.

-d) The crime of Ira Einhorn, a new age superstar who preached love but who brutally murdered his girlfriend and who hid the corpse in a closet, and after being glorified by Harvard University.
+d) The crime of Ira Einhorn, a new age superstar who preached love but who brutally murdered his girlfriend, hiding the corpse in a closet, after being glorified by Harvard University.

 e) An exposure of the dangers in cocaine use and cannabis use, employing recent research in the face of widespread official and public ignorance about cannabis.